Toronto Skillz FC

 Toronto Skillz FC is a Canadian semi-professional soccer club based in the Scarborough district of Toronto, Ontario.
+In 2024, their senior teams became known as Scarborough Town FC, while the youth clubs remained Toronto Skillz.
 The club was founded in 2008 and added its semi-professional club in League1 Ontario in 2016.
-They left the League1 Ontario top division after 2021.
-The team plays home games at Birchmount Stadium.

 History

 Toronto Skillz was founded in 2008 in the south east corner of Toronto, in the former city of Scarborough.

 The club joined the semi-professional League1 Ontario in 2016, naming former Trinidad and Tobago player Leslie Fitzpatrick as their coach.
 He coached the team until 2018, when he moved on to coach at George Brown College.
 They played their inaugural match on May 1, 2016, at home against Woodbridge Strikers and despite getting an early lead, lost by a score of 2-1.

 Ahead of the 2022 season, it was announced that their League1 Ontario license was acquired Electric City FC of Peterborough.
 In February 2022, they announced that they would serve as one of Electric City's affiliates, operating a team in the League1 Ontario U21 Reserve Division, under the Skillz name, while wearing the Electric City crest on the sleeve.

+In 2024, their senior teams became known as Scarborough Town FC to better connect to the Scarborough area of Toronto.